You know the ones I'm talking about...

 When you have a difference of opinion with someone, the best thing to do is listen and empathize with the client’s point of view.
 Every client does not need to hear or want to hear your opinion.
 Part of creating a great lash experience is being that listening ear for your client.
 If the conversation becomes uncomfortable, change the subject, while maintaining your professionalism.
 You can simply let your client know while using a calm tone of voice, that you work faster when you limit conversation, which is most likely true in all cases.
 Building and maintaining good client relationships is the most important thing you can do for your business.
 Make sure to be relatable to your client, yet never forget there is a thin line when it comes to appropriate and inappropriate conversations with them.

-I learned this valuable lesson last year, during the presidential election.
-I was servicing a client I’ve had for over four years, and we were discussing current events in the city.
-Things were heating up in Charlotte, NC, due to the increasing riots that had taken place.
-Even though she and I agreed on some aspects of our discussion, we eventually had a difference of opinion.
-I felt uncomfortable with the things she said, and I had to decide how my demeanor would be the next time I saw her.
-I decided to send a text to let her know that I didn’t want to dwell on our previous conversation, but I still wanted to give her “killer lashes.”
-She lightheartedly confirmed that she still wanted her “killer lashes,” and the both of us avoided any further conversation of the sort.
-She’s always been one of my favorite clients, and I wasn’t going to allow our differences to make a wedge between us.
-The moral of the story is, no matter how long you’ve had a client, never assume that a controversial conversation will be ok, maintain professional relationships at all times.
+One of our artists learned this valuable lesson last year, during the presidential election.
+She was servicing a client I’ve had for over four years and were discussing current events.
+Even though they agreed on some aspects of the discussion, they eventually had a difference of opinion.
+Our artist felt uncomfortable with the things she said and had to decide how to handle the experience to keep the next fill less awkward.
+The artist decided to send a text to let her know that she didn’t want to dwell on our previous conversation, but the artist still wanted to give her “killer lashes.”
+The client lightheartedly confirmed that she still wanted her “killer lashes,” and they both avoided any further conversation of the sort.
+Don't allow your differences to make a wedge between you and your clients.
+The moral of the story is, no matter how long you’ve had a client, never assume that a controversial conversation will be ok.
+Maintain professional relationships at all times.

 2 | over communicate